Skip to content

 actionStatus

 Indicates the outcome of the request.
-For an error operation, this should be set to ERROR.
+Set this to ERROR for an error operation.

 errorMessage